 Alongside da Vinci and Michelangelo, Raffaello Sanzio da Urbino, more commonly known as simply Raphael, is known as the third of the great master artists of Renaissance Italy.
 He was born in 1483, and his works were extremely influential even during his lifetime.

-While Raphael only lived to the age of 37, he nevertheless produced a huge number of works including paintings, frescoes, prints, and more.
-One of his most famous works is The School of Athens, shown at the top of this article.
-It is a classic example of Renaissance art and culture in general, as the culture of the period frequently referenced Roman and Greek antiquity.
+While Raphael only lived to the age of 37, he produced a huge number of works including paintings, frescoes, prints, and more.
+One of his most famous works is The School of Athens, a classic example of Renaissance art and culture in general, which frequently referenced Roman and Greek antiquity.

 Born c.
 1386, died December 13th, 1466 (approx. age 80)

 Born in Florence, Donato di Niccolò di Betto Bardi, or Donatello, hailed from the period now known as the early Renaissance and preceded the others mentioned here.
-Donatello worked mainly as a sculptor, and the realism he was able to create marked a stark break from the stiff, un-lifelike statuary common in the Middle Ages.
+Donatello was a sculptor and a prolific master of many mediums including stone, bronze, wood, stucco, clay, and wax.
+The realism he was able to create marked a stark break from the stiff, un-lifelike statuary common in the Middle Ages.

 One of his most famous works depicts Saint Mark and was completed in 1413 for a church in Florence where it can still be viewed today.
 According to legend, Donatello modified the proportions of the statue, making the head and shoulders larger to compensate for its final elevated position.